Montgomery (Bowness Road) Main Streets construction

 - Spring 2021 – Utility and roadworks continue

 What will Bowness Road look like?

 Montgomery’s Main Street – Bowness Road N.W. – underwent the “design” step of the Main Streets program in 2018 and 2019.
-The City developed a streetscape master plan for your Main Street based on citizen and stakeholder feedback, technical analysis, and financial considerations.
+The City developed a streetscape master plan for your Main Street based on feedback, technical analysis, and financial considerations.
 This vision encompasses numerous considerations, including:

 - Enhanced pedestrian safety and comfort.

 - Improved mobility options, including transit and cycling.

 - A design that is uniquely “Montgomery” and reflects its identity.

 - Green, friendly streets through naturalized boulevards, trees, and site furnishings.

 - Making Montgomery a destination that will support existing and new local businesses.

 - Improved connections to park spaces and amenities.